NURS 4320-001 Leadership and Management: Clinical Application

 The schedule for the first NURS 4320: Clinical application day is listed below:

 1300-1700: Clinical Faculty Orientation, mandatory attendance by all students.
-This orientation will occur via virtual Canvas Conference or in person.
-Your assigned clinical faculty will send an email with information regarding the virtual Canvas Conference or in person meeting.
+Your assigned clinical faculty will send an email with information regarding this meeting.
 The clinical faculty will explain their clinical expectations.
 Additionally, during this time you will complete a Math Calculation & Reasoning Assessment:

 If you need to review math, the DA films are available on Canvas along with a math assessment .